 - ecosystem diversity

-Most often biodiversity is used to refer to the abundance of species.
+Most often, biodiversity is used to refer to the abundance of species.
 The more species there are, the higher the diversity of species.
 Ecosystem diversity refers to the abundance of different habitats.
-For example, in the middle of a dry, peaty forest, biodiversity may even be low, because the only habitat on offer is the dry, peaty forest.
+Above all, biodiversity is about preserving nature for non-humans.